 Student loan debt can seem overwhelming, whether you're a recent graduate, a not-so-recent graduate or the parent of a college student.
-Even if you have a solid budget and plan, it may feel like you're barely chipping away at that principal balance.
-There are options you may not have heard of that can help you get rid of student loan debt more quickly.
+Even if you have a solid budget and plan, it may feel like you're barely chipping away at the principal balance.
+There could be options you may not have heard of that can help you get rid of student loan debt more quickly.

 Look into loan forgiveness

-Thanks to the Public Service Loan Forgiveness Program, you may be eligible to have your student loan balance forgiven entirely.
-This payment option is only available to those employed full-time by a local government agency, a tax-exempt not-for-profit or one of a number of not-for-profit public service organizations like law enforcement or libraries.
-It's important to note that this program is not automatic —it requires application and acceptance, is only available for Direct Loans and the forgiveness only happens after 120 separate, on-time monthly payments are made.
+The Public Service Loan Forgiveness Program may qualify you to have your student loan balance forgiven entirely.
+This payment option is only available to those employed full-time by a local government agency, a tax-exempt, not-for-profit or one of a number of not-for-profit public service organizations like law enforcement or libraries.
+This program requires an application and acceptance, and is only available for Direct Loans.
+Forgiveness only happens after 120 separate, on-time monthly payments are made.